timbray/quamina/README.md

 patterns and events must be valid UTF-8.
-Unescaped characters smaller than 0x1F (illegal per JSON), and bytes with value greater than 0XF4 (can't occur in correctly composed UTF-8) will be rejected by the API.
+Unescaped characters smaller than 0x1F (illegal per JSON), and bytes with value greater than 0XF4 (can't occur in correctly composed UTF-8) are rejected by the APIs.

 ```go
 func NewMatcher() *Matcher